-Normally, TDChristian encourages visits from people who are considering TDChristian as their school of choice.
-However, given the current pandemic, visits can only be schedule by contacting Mr. Dykxhoorn, who oversees admissions.
+TDChristian encourages visits from people who are considering TDChristian as their school of choice.
+Normally, visits are scheduled and approved prior to the visitor coming by the Principal or a Vice-Principal.

 All visitors are required to report to the office before they proceed with their visit.
 Teachers may, at their discretion, deny guests admittance to their particular classes.
+In such cases, visitors should report to the main office where a place for them to be can be determined.